leeqiang250/boyer/source/_posts/2014-08-28-zai-ioszhong-zi-ding-yi-url-schemes-jiao-cheng.markdown

 	  else
 	    return NO;
 	}
+{%endcodeblock%}
-It’s important to note that you cannot prevent another application from calling your app via custom URL scheme, however you can skip any further processing and return NO as shown above.
-With that said, if you desire to keep other apps from calling your app, create a unique (non-obvious) URL scheme.
+It’s important to note that you cannot prevent another application from calling your app via custom **`URL scheme`**, however you can skip any further processing and `return NO` as shown above.
+With that said, if you desire to keep other apps from calling your app, create a unique (non-obvious) `URL scheme`.
 Although this will guarantee you app won’t be called, it will make it more unlikely.

 Custom URL Scheme Example Projects